elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Usecase-Testing-minutes.md

   - Ivan mentioned, cFS depends on <stdint.h>,<stdbool.h>,<string.h>,<stdlib.h>,<math.h>
   - Progress towards a Minimal kernel and libc from current emulation build
 - Demo Apps 2.0
-  - Converstion to C as part of cFS (copilot can generate part of the outline of the apps)
+  - Conversion to C as part of cFS (copilot can generate part of the outline of the apps)
   - Switch app (e.g. how we control and configure what is observed)
     - Still want to support configuration input values
     - Get configuration from a virtual serial from outside emulation to drive config to switchapp (mimic's a comm link)